-Reasons for This Actuarial Standard of Practice-The utilization of long-term care (LTC) services has been increasing rapidly, and that growth is expected to continue in the decades ahead.
+The utilization of long-term care (LTC) services has been increasing rapidly, and that growth is expected to continue in the decades ahead.
 Paying for these services is expected to be a challenge for society for the foreseeable future.
 Many of the funding methods in use involve long-term contractual commitments and estimation of expected costs many years in the future-work that requires actuarial analysis and training.

-The LTC insurance industry is relatively young, and estimating future results is a difficult process for which standards beyond those already established for other products are appropriate.
+Estimating future results for LTC is a difficult process.
 Some of the reasons that actuarial activity in LTC insurance is such a challenge include the following:

 - 1. A limited amount of homogenous data is available, especially on insured lives at older ages and later policy durations.
 While the Society of Actuaries (SOA) produced a somewhat credible stand-alone LTC insurance experience study in 2015, it was based on experience through only 2011. - 2.
-Long-term care insurance coverage has been redirected toward combination products in recent years.
+LTC insurance coverage has been redirected toward combination products in recent years.
 The SOA experience study may be different than experience expected from the combination market. - 3.
 New financing approaches are regularly being introduced, such as the funding arrangements for LTC services being provided through the Washington State public program, through some states considering similar or "catastrophic" LTC programs, and by the continuing care retirement community model being applied in the home care setting.
 Even traditional stand-alone policies have scaled back their benefits with smaller lifetime maximums, daily benefit maximums, and automatic benefit increases to reduce the company's risk exposure.
 These approaches might have quite different experience than traditional stand-alone LTC insurance benefits. - 4.
 Underwriting, marketing, distribution, and claim payment practices can be quite dissimilar under different LTC insurance financing plans, producing diverse results.
-This compounds the difficulty of developing homogeneous experience data from which to estimate future activity.
+This compounds the difficulty of developing homogeneous experience data from which to estimate future activity. - 5.
+Changes in the LTC regulatory, medical, or insurance environment or in consumer behavior could alter the expectations of benefits paid by a long-term care benefit plan.
+The following are examples of such possible changes:

-- 5. There is a very real possibility that consumers' behavior will change in the future in ways that will affect LTC insurance costs.
-The following are examples of such possible changes. - a.
-The use of LTC services may tend to change when such services are provided in an insured environment with increasing availability of public LTC coverage. - b.
-Medical advances might reduce LTC insurance costs by preventing or curing maladies requiring LTC services (for example, a cure for Alzheimer's disease).
-However, medical advances could also increase the life expectancy of impaired persons and enable some persons who would have died to survive in an impaired condition. - c.
+- a.
+The use of LTC services may tend to change when such services are provided in an insured environment with increasing availability of public LTC coverage. - Medical advances might reduce LTC insurance costs by preventing or curing maladies requiring LTC services (for example, a cure for Alzheimer's disease).
+However, medical advances could also increase the life expectancy of impaired persons or enable some persons to develop an impaired condition who otherwise would have died. - c.
 Current attitudes associated with nursing home care, assisted living facility care, and home health care might change over time.
 For example, the number of deaths in LTC facilities that were attributed to COVID-19 may orient more people toward care in the home, altering the average utilization. - d.
 Changes in the family structure in society may reduce the number of family members available to care for the impaired, increasing the need for paid LTC services. - e.
 Changes may occur in government payment for long-term care, which could impact payment for LTC services under private insurance.
 Such governmental changes could also affect LTC utilization patterns or the rules relating to taxes on LTC insurance premiums and benefits. - f.
 New LTC services may be developed and the availability of existing services may increase substantially.
-As new services become available, they can cause changes in consumers' use of previously existing care services, as well as changes in total service utilization. - g.
+As new services become available, they may cause changes in consumers' use of previously existing care services, as well as changes in total service utilization. - g.
 Impact of rate increases continue to change the in-force mix and policyholder behavior.